hursey013/above-cville/README.md

 ## Say hello to above-cville

-Keeping an eye on the [airplanes.live](https://airplanes.live) feed around Charlottesville and pings you the moment an interesting aircraft drops in.
+above-cville keeps a friendly watch on the [airplanes.live](https://airplanes.live) feed over Charlottesville, pinging Bluesky every time something fun zips by.

-## Highlights
+## What it does

 - 🔁 **Real-time sweeps** – Polls airplanes.live on a tight schedule (configurable) and filters out repeat sightings with a cooldown timer.
-- 🚫 **Carrier filter** – Skip the commercial heavy hitters by listing their ICAO codes directly in the compose snippet.
+- 🗣️ **Readable chatter** – 300-character Bluesky posts call out identity, altitude, speed, direction, and how often we’ve seen the plane lately.
-- 🗣️ **Fun alerts** – Notifications read like a Bluesky post: speed, altitude, direction, and a quick note about how often the plane pops by.
+- 🪖 **Spot the cool stuff** – Military and “interesting” tags from airplanes.live bubble up with their own little flourish.
-- 🖼️ **Photo flair** – If FlightAware has a shot of the aircraft, the Bluesky post automatically embeds it.
+- 🖼️ **Photo flair** – If FlightAware has a current shot, above-cville will automatically embed it with the post.

 ---